Casey Cagle: Apartment purchase from lobbyist

-Tippins Secret Tape Recording Support for "bad public policy"
+Tippins secret tape recording

 In June 2018, a secret recording of a conversation was released by Clay Tippins, who finished fourth in the 2018 Georgia Republican Gubernatorial Primary, where Cagle described how he supported "bad public policy" in an attempt to undermine Hunter Hill's run for governor.
-Cagle explained how he changed his position on Georgia House Bill 217 in order to prevent Hill from receiving financial support from a Super-PAC.
+Cagle explained how he changed his position on Georgia House Bill 217 in order to prevent Hill from receiving financial support from a Super PAC.
 House Bill 217, which was sponsored by school choice activists, increased the cap on tax credits for private school scholarships from $65 million to $100 million, something that Cagle personally considered bad "a thousand different ways".
 Cagle admitted he backed the bill "'because this is not about policy, this is about politics.'"
 His campaign felt that, if Hill received the donation from the school-choice group, he would pose a significant threat to Cagle's gubernatorial ambitions.
 The chairman of the Super-PAC in question, the Walton Education Coalition, said that the rumors regarding the potential donation to Hill were "unfounded".
 Asked if he had any regrets, Cagle said his only regret was trusting Tippins.

-Two Georgia state legislators, Bill Heath (R-31) and Susan Holmes (R-129) have authored a letter urging local and federal prosecutors to open an investigation into "compelling evidence of a direct quid pro quo offered by Cagle to trade legislative action for campaign funding."
+Two Georgia state legislators, Bill Heath (R-31) and Susan Holmes (R-129) have authored a letter urging local and federal prosecutors to open an investigation into "compelling evidence of a direct quid pro quo offered by Cagle to trade legislative action for campaign funding".